utomic-media/directus-extension-field-actions/README.md

 * Copy-action (copied the value)
 * Link-action (openes the link in a new tab)

+### ⚙ Settings
+The icons can be placed before or after the content.
+This setting can be set for the interface and display, as well as the copy and link button indipendently.

 <br />

 ## ⚙️ Installation (npm)